 3. Delete Cache & App Data for Download Manager

-The download manager is a system app that helps you to download files from the play store or any other apps or from browser.
-Sometimes it may get corrupt or the data and cache may get cluttered.
+The download manager is a system app that helps you download files from the Play Store, any other app, or a browser.
+Sometimes it may get corrupt, or the data and cache may get cluttered.

-Go to Settings > Apps & Notifications then tap to see all apps.
-Form the right top corner tap on the hamburger menu (3 little dots) and tap on Show System Apps.
+Go to Settings > Apps & Notifications, then tap to see all apps.
+From the right top corner tap on the hamburger menu (3 little dots) and tap on Show System Apps.

-If you are still getting download error then try below methods.
+If you are still getting download error then try the below methods.

 4. Force Stop Play Store and Download Manager

-For most of the users above three method works, but if it is still not working for you then you can try to Force Stop Goole Play Store and Download manager.
+For most users above three method works, but if it is still not working for you, then you can try to Force Stop Google Play Store and Download manager.